SteinschneiderLab/lab-manual/resources/get-started-with-coding.md

 Using virtual environments is considered best practice for Python, and so I strongly suggest you start using virtual environments right away.
 However, the use of separate environments for indiviudal projects is not just for Python users.
 If you are coding in R, it is also helpful to follow this approach.
 The next sections provide some instructions on how to do this in either Python or R.

-## Getting started in Python with virtual enviromnents
+## Getting started in Python with virtual environments

 ### Anaconda